GenesysCloudBlueprints/aws-eventbridge-analytics-detail-events-blueprint/blueprint/index-tmp.md

 There are several ways to initiate a conversation to generate detailed events for this integration.
 The easiest way is to use the [Web Chat Dev Tool](https://developer.genesys.cloud/developer-tools/#/webchat).
 For instructions on how to do this, see the [Web Chat Dev Tool Guide](https://developer.genesys.cloud/guides/quickstarts/developer-tools-web-chats).

-If you follow the guide, step 6 is not necessary to start a web chat.
+If you follow the guide, skip step 6.

 ### View S3 bucket contents

+:::primary
-The buffering interval has been set to 60 seconds, which is the lowest possible value.
-Therefore it takes at least 60 seconds for the subscribed conversation detail events to be written to the bucket.
-Sometimes this takes a few minutes.
+The buffering interval has been set to 60 seconds, the lowest possible value.
+For this reason, it takes at least 60 seconds for the subscribed conversation detail events to be written to the bucket sometimes; this takes a few minutes.

 After 60 seconds has elapsed from initiating the conversation, view the bucket contents in the AWS console.
 The bucket name is `conversation-detail-events-bucket` if `s3_bucket_name` in `blueprint/terraform/terraform.tfvars` has not changed.
 The events are stored in a file under `conversation-detail-events/YYYY/MM/DD/HH/`.